McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 > > ~~~
 > > {: .output}
 > >
 > > The data structure is not the same as we obtained using a single taxon name.
-To get that same data structure, we can transpose the output `resolved_names` with the function `t`, and make it a data.frame with the function `as.data.frame`:
+To get that same data frame structure, we can transpose the output `resolved_names` with the function `t`, and make it a data.frame with the function `as.data.frame`:
 > >
 > >
 > > ~~~